Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Introduction

 \section{Introduction}

+In this document we survey the field of story generation from visual inputs, covering techniques, related tasks, and challenges.
 Stories are fundamental to human experience, serving as a bridge between imagination and reality~\cite{huhn2014handbook}.
 They represent the art of telling tales, whether real or imagined, and present a sequence of events that can captivate, inform, and provoke thought.
 Storytelling has been an essential part of human culture for millennia, serving as a means of communication, entertainment, education, and moral guidance.
 The art of storytelling has evolved over time, beginning with the practice of narrating stories through spoken words, advancing to written literature, and, more recently, transitioning to digital media formats.
 Stories have played a crucial role in shaping societies, passing down knowledge and values from one generation to another.
 Whether told around a campfire, written in books, or shared through videos and interactive platforms, storytelling continues to captivate and connect people, transcending time and technology~\cite{abbott_2008}.

-The field of automated story generation has gained attention, fueled by advances in \gls{nlp}~\cite{jurafsky2009} and computer vision~\cite{szeliski2010computer}.
+The field of story generation has gained attention, fueled by advances in \gls{nlp}~\cite{jurafsky2009} and computer vision~\cite{szeliski2010computer}.
 The goal is to create systems capable of generating novel and engaging stories, similar to those produced by humans~\cite{gervas_2009}.
 With the increasing availability of images and videos, there is a growing interest in generating stories based on this visual data~\cite{krishnaHRLN17}.
 We refer to this task as \gls{vsg}.